kpeeters/tree.hh/README.rst

 - Cadabra (https://cadabra.science/), a field-theory motivated
   approach to symbolic computer algebra.

+- Taxator-tk (https://github.com/fungs/taxator-tk/), a set of programs for the taxonomic analysis of nucleotide sequence data.

 - Gnash (http://www.gnu.org/software/gnash/), a GNU Flash movie player.
 Previously, it was only possible to play flash movies with proprietary software.
 While there are some other free flash players,